RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK4600-Evaluation-Board/Quickstart/README.md

 By default, the BLE signal of the RAK4600 is turned off automatically if no connection is established after 60 seconds.
 Connect to RAK4600 over BLE immediately after pressing the reset button.
 :::

-4. Click on the arrow which is marked by the red box in the picture below, you will see the following page:
+4. Click on the arrow highlighted in a red box, as shown in **Figure 12**.

 <rk-img
   src="/assets/images/wisduo/rak4600-evaluation-board/quickstart/5.configuring-rak4600/r7j95cqwrevod7qtvcsv.jpg"